 Oh, but I tried.
 I tried purity vows and youth group and missions trips.
 I tried college ministry and Christian community and being the nice girl.
 And when all of that proved futile, I threw my hands in the air and gave into flashing lights and loud music and blurred memories.

 Eventually I found myself in another bathroom, holding another positive pregnancy test.
 My mind raced: memories of the gray walls and the nurse’s face and sad-eyed women waiting.
 Memories of the blood.
 I knew I couldn’t do it again, so I wondered, was there redemption here?
 If I chose differently this time, would it reach back into the past?
 Would it make the scars hurt less?
 Would they disappear now?
 Would a new life replace the one forfeited years before?

 I was 22 when my daughter was born, and I sought in her the redemption I craved.
 I determined to be a strong, independent single mother and prove to the world that I was better than my tainted history.
-But my daughter could not erase the pain of years past, and despite the strength I feigned, I crumbled under the weight of my sin and the pressure of trying to prove I was good enough.
+But as much as I loved my daughter, she could not erase the pain of years past, and despite the strength I feigned, I crumbled under the weight of my sin and the pressure of trying to prove I was good enough.

 Praise God that in his mercy he rescued me from myself.
 He graciously confronted me with the depths of my sinfulness and the weight of his holiness.
 He softened my heart to repent of my sin and receive the promise of forgiveness found only in Jesus.
 He lifted my eyes to see Christ bear the full weight of my sin and shame, offering in exchange my freedom from condemnation and the right to be his beloved daughter.